Anasousa11/emotigrow/README.md

 ```
 ## Testing

+- The original wireframes included a plan to implement a Quote Generator API to provide users with inspirational or motivational quotes as part of their mood tracking experience.
+However, during development, no suitable or reliable APIs were found that met the project requirements, so this feature was not implemented.
 - Form validation for mood selection and journal entries.
 - Data persistence tested with `localStorage`.
 - **Responsive design checked on multiple device sizes.**